yogeshrnaik/projects/README.md

 ### yogesh-naik-ee
 Application developed using Java 8 + JUnit + Intellij Idea during interview processs of EqualExperts.

-This project contains different programs such as
+This project contains different programs such as:
 * Shopping Cart
 * Mathworks
 * Keywork Highlighter